...the key is to harness this excitement to your advantage. Start by empowering the unsuspecting crew member before they even set foot on the vessel.

 Read more

-On this website, click the 'joining us' dropdown menu.
+On our website, click the 'joining us' dropdown menu.
 There are two selections.

-The 'first time' link unknowingly introduces new crew to some ‘Must do…’ and ‘Can’t do…’ information, as well as basic safety information before they even get to the yacht.
+The 'joining us > first time' - unknowingly introduces new crew to some ‘Must do…’ and ‘Can’t do…’ information, as well as basic safety information before they even get to the yacht.
 This plays on the phycological side of learning and memory.

-The 'offshore crew' link is for our more serious offshore crew.
+The 'joining us > offshore crew' - is for our more serious offshore crew.
 While they are mostly friends of mine, this is more serious.
-A crew member here must be able to basically and safely handle the vessel with the captain incapacitated.
+A crew member here must be able to basically (and safely) handle the vessel with the captain incapacitated.

 Read more